muyonii/Point-of-Sale/README.md

 - Users can choose to restart the process after receiving the receipt or at any time during the interaction.

 ### File Logging
-After completing a transaction, all order details are saved into `log.txt` with the following format:
+- After completing a transaction, all order details are saved into `log.txt`.
 This ensures proper record-keeping for every transaction.

 ## Getting Started
 1. **Clone the repository to your local machine.**